kiehozero/pands-project/README.md

 ### [Scatter](scatter.py) methodology

 Unlike either the histogram or the box-and-whisker chart, a scatter graph allows for the plotting of measurements based on multiple dimensions, as well more unique measurements to be displayed together.
 This view generally provides a better view of data ranges where there may be overlapping measurements within the virginica and versicolor sets, provided you choose the icons and colours carefully to avoid conflicts.
+The disadvantage of this view is that it is initially difficult to establish the central quartile of each dataset, unlike the boxplot where it is a core feature of the function.

+Similar to the histogram program, the scatter program works by filtering the original dataset and creating a new one for each species.
+A user input then determines whether to create a scatter or sepal or petal data, and a length and width dataset for each species is creating using the input to determine which column to select.
+The two datasets for each species are then added to a scatter plot, and the three plots are added to the same visual.
+Lastly, a filename is determined based on the user selection, and os.path.join is used to add the completed plot to the outputs sub-folder.

 ### [Summary](summary.py) methodology

->>> Prints a collection of
+>>> This programs offers a selection of data relevant to the dataset, segmented by species, using Python's built-in mathematical functions.

 ### [Pair-plot](pairplot.py) methodology